-Non-resident guests (including family members) must be escorted by a host at all times.
-Residents may find it helpful to explain this policy to friends and family prior to their campus visit.
-Residents may not leave their guests unattended in their rooms while away for an extended period of time (to attend class, go to a dining hall, etc.).
-However, residents may leave their guests unattended in the room for a short period of time (five to 10 minutes), provided the resident is in the building and the roommate(s) of the resident hosting the guest do not object.
+All guests must be escorted by a host at all times.
+The Host may find it helpful to explain this policy to friends and family prior to their campus visit.
+The Host may not leave their guests unattended for an extended period of time (to attend class, go to a dining hall, etc.).
+However, a host may leave their guests unattended for a short period of time (five to 10 minutes), provided the resident is in the building and the roommate(s) of the resident hosting the guest do not object.

 3.92 Visitation Policy

-Host Responsibility: the host will be held accountable for the actions of his/her non-resident and/or resident guest within the halls.
-Residents are responsible for any and all actions of guests that may lead to violations that occur within their rooms, regardless of whether or not they are physically present in the room at the time of the violation.
+While guest are visiting, hosts are responsible for any and all actions of guests that may lead to violations that occur within their rooms, regardless of whether or not they are physically present or made aware of the action.

-Roommate and Other Resident Rights: hosts and their guests are expected to be mindful of roommates, suitemates and other residents.
-Out of consideration for your roommate, his/her consent is required prior to inviting anyone for an over night stay, provided the overnight stay does not violate the policy of that hall.
+Hosts and their guests are expected to be mindful of roommates, suitemates and other residents.
+Out of consideration for your roommate, his/her consent is required prior to inviting anyone for an overnight stay, provided the overnight stay does not violate the policy of that hall.
 Generally speaking, guests should not be staying in a host’s room for multiple (more than 2) consecutive overnight stays.
 Hosts should speak with their Resident Hall Director for exceptions to this policy.